 No matter what New York City neighborhood you're in during the holiday season, you're sure to be impressed by the festive lights and decorations.
-Check out these best-of-the-best Christmas trees, many with lighting ceremonies, all around New York City, during the 2017 holiday season.
+These are the must-see Christmas trees, many with lighting ceremonies, all around New York City, during the 2018 holiday season.

 01 of 09